Welcome to the parents’ and pupils’ perspective on the philosophy, pedagogy, and permeation of mathematical rigor!

 In a word, Dear Yaasha Sir, I am grateful that fate made us meet.
 I am grateful that I have LEARNED and RESEARCHED ABSTRACT ALGEBRA & MATHEMATICAL ANALYSIS and ACHIEVED so much under your guidance, which played a PIVOTAL ROLE in all my successful applications to KAIST, HKUST, the University of Hong Kong, and the University of Edinburgh, each one with a full scholarship.
 I and my family would always be thankful for your support.
 I appreciate your devotion to mathematics and raising future mathematicians.
 Thank you for being such a wholehearted person.

 I am Ecaterina McCormick.
 In July 2023, my son, Thomas McCormick, began his journey at AMMOC under the mentorship of Yaashaa Golovanov, his mentor and teacher.
-Since then, the transformation in his mathematical skills has been truly remarkable, as evidenced by the following achievements as a continued protégé of AMMOC: Certificate of Merit, Hamilton Math Olympiad (UKMT); Gold Medal, IMC (UKMT); Silver Medal in SMC (UKMT); Distinction in Australian Mathematics Competition; Performance with Honors, Canadian Jay Mathematics Contest (CJMC) of the Canadian Mathematical Society; and a High Distinction in Australian Mathematics Competition.
+Since then, the transformation in his mathematical skills has been truly remarkable, as evidenced by the following achievements as a continued protégé of AMMOC: High Distinction in the Australian AMC-2025; Gold Medal at the SMC (2025); qualified to appear for the BMO I-2025; Certificate of Merit in Hamilton Math Olympiad-2025 (UKMT); Gold Medal in IMC-2025 (UKMT); Silver Medal in SMC-2024 (UKMT); Distinction in Australian Mathematics Competition-2024; Performance with Honors in Canadian Jay Mathematics Contest (CJMC)-2024 of the Canadian Mathematical Society; and a High Distinction in Australian Mathematics Competition-2023.
 Please find copies of these certificates here.

 AMMOC is an international math circle of formidable repute, credited with reviving mathematical education in the style quintessential to the USSR.
-Each seminar is personally taught by Yaashaa Golovanov.
-Additionally, AMMOC’s senior scholarly disciples, Sarthak (now an incoming student at Princeton on a full scholarship, Class of 2029) and Prasanna, serve as daily problem-solving instructors for Tommy.
+All seminars are taught by Yaashaa Golovanov himself.
+Additionally, AMMOC’s senior scholarly disciples, Sarthak (now a student at Princeton on a full scholarship, Class of 2029), Parth Andhare, and Prasanna offer intensive regular additional support in the form of problem-solving.
 The services of these senior pupils are provided free of charge and are available only to those whom Yaashaa Golovanov deems fit.
 Furthermore, as a parent, I have only paid fees for Yaashaa Golovanov’s direct lessons.
 As part of his ‘academic norms and culture,’ senior pupils impart knowledge solely for the sake of pedagogy and intellectual value.

 This approach to mathematical education has led to successful preparation for prestigious contests across continents and a seamless transition to university studies in pure mathematics.
-It is an extraordinary feat that, within just four years, AMMOC has guided eight students (five of whom are international-outside the USA) to gain admission to some of the world’s most prestigious universities [that too, on full scholarship], including Princeton, Caltech, UChicago, Columbia, Imperial College London, the University of Edinburgh, and the University of Toronto, among others.
+It is an extraordinary feat that, within barely five years since its creation, AMMOC has guided eight students (five of whom are international—outside the USA) to gain admission to some of the world’s most prestigious universities [that too, on full scholarship], including Princeton, Caltech, UChicago, Columbia, Imperial College London, UC Berkeley, Carnegie Mellon, Purdue, UIUC, USC, Reed College, the University of Edinburgh, and the University of Toronto, among others.

-AMMOC’s recommendation that students participate in one exam per month has proven highly effective, as evidenced by the outstanding results achieved by every mentee, not just a select few.
-My son, Tommy, thoroughly enjoys each session, despite the high complexity of the challenges presented.
+AMMOC’s recommendation that, during their academic years, students must participate in several exams across continents has proven highly effective, as evidenced by the outstanding results achieved by every mentee, not just a select few.
+My son, Tommy, thoroughly enjoys each session, despite the high complexity of the theoretical mathematics presented.
 Yaashaa Golovanov embodies everything one could hope for in an exceptional teacher, mentor, and inspirer, combining a profound understanding of mathematics with immense passion.
 I wholeheartedly recommend joining him and his rigorous, structured program—AMMOC, an international math circle.

 –A structured program to learn proofs in mathematics, mathematical olympiads, and prospects in STEM–